CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-4.md

 ![Screenshot showing the deployment center configuration for a Logic App (code) Resource](/img/blog/azure-arc-for-apps-part-4/app-service-on-kubernetes-logic-apps-deploymentcenter-code.jpg)

 Once saved, navigate over to your GitHub repository.
 You'll notice that there is a GitHub Action workflow file created for you.
-It performs a checkout of your GitHub repository, sets up a node environment, resolves the needed dependencies through NPM and then runs the Azure Function GitHub Action.
+It performs a checkout of your GitHub repository, sets up a Node.js environment, resolves the needed dependencies through npm and then runs the Azure Function GitHub Action.

 ![Screenshot showing the GitHub Action workflow file deployed to the repository on our behalf](/img/blog/azure-arc-for-apps-part-4/app-service-on-kubernetes-logic-apps-deploymentcenter-workflow.jpg)

 This didn't work as expected.
 The GitHub Action workflow file failed with an error relating to package.json.
-This makes sense, as there's no package.json (which is a requirement when trying to restore packages for node projects) in the repository.
+This makes sense, as there's no package.json (which is a requirement when trying to restore packages for Node.js projects) in the repository.

 > **Tip:** After some digging, I found the [Azure/LogicApps repository which has a github-sample](https://github.com/Azure/logicapps/tree/master/github-sample) which contains an example of a Logic App workflow and deploying that using GitHub Actions.
 The GitHub Action workflow file used looks significantly different (i.e. no restoring node dependencies, and instead - just copies the files from the Repository to a subfolder and publishes that artifact for release as a zip).
 >